August 3, 2024 tips for growing orchids indoors

 Troubleshooting Guide

 • Yellow Leaves: Often a sign of overwatering.
-Allow the medium to dry out completely before watering again.
+Let the medium dry out completely before watering again.

-• Leaf Spots: Could indicate a fungal or bacterial infection.
-Remove affected leaves and improve air circulation.
+• Leaf Spots: Could be a sign of a fungal or bacterial infection.
+Remove the leaves with spots and improve the air flow.

-• No Flowers: Ensure the orchid is getting enough light and there’s a temperature drop at night.
+• No Flowers: Make sure the orchid is getting enough light and there’s a temperature drop at night.

 Final Thoughts

-Orchids might have a reputation for being fussy but with the right care they can be surprisingly resilient.
+Orchids might have a reputation for being fussy but if you treat them right and care for them properly they’re tougher than you might think.
 These tips should help you to get thriving orchids indoors.

 Leave a Reply